mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 - This time the path is just to `index.html`

-**Tip** - the path includes going down, out of the pages folder to the root.
+- **Tip 1** - the path includes going down, out of the pages folder to the root.

+- **Tip 2** - The code is the same on both pages - code one and copy and paste to the other.

 - Run the page - clicking the logo on `page-one.html` and `page-two.html` should take you back to the homepage.
 If it doesn't, check your code.